“There is a sphere of authority that you have that no one can touch like you can” (Cindy Jacobs)

 Types of Intercessor Specialties

 Intercessors and especially leaders need to be well versed in all areas of intercession with experience in all.
-However, this list shows how some feel a specific “bent,” specialty, lean, and concern for certain areas of expertise, frequently finding themselves interceding predominantly for one two of these specific areas.
-By no means does an intercessor just intercede always in one area.
+However, this list shows how some feel a specific “bent,” specialty, lean, and concern for certain areas of expertise.
+Intercessors frequently find themselves interceding predominantly for one two of these specific areas but by no means does an intercessor just intercede always in one area.
 A pitfall for all intercessors is to intercede for your particular “bent” in corporate intercession when the group is going a different direction, not following the leader’s or Holy Spirit’s direction, or not following the purpose for which that assembly has been organized.
+Of course, the main purpose of intercession is to help bring souls into God’s kingdom.
 Please explore the following specialties in intercession and see where you fit the best or where you tend to lean.

 Warfare Intercessors – These intercessors are typically involved in high-level spiritual warfare, binding and loosing.
 They follow the Lord and battle against His enemies and are familiar with demonic hierarchies and how things work in the spirit realm.
 Pitfalls: warring too much; having an angry spirit; having no mercy; always in war mode; getting in the flesh; binding but not replacing after something is bound; binding in the wrong timing; not binding backlash; getting ahead of Holy Spirit.